How to Choose a Roofing Contractor: 10 Questions to Ask Before You Hire

 Question #10: "Can I see the materials before installation?"

 Good contractors will show you the shingle bundles, underlayment, and other materials on-site before they go up.
-This prevents bait-and-switch where they quoted premium materials but installed builder-grade junk.
+This prevents bait-and-switcr where they quoted premium materials but installed builder-grade junk.

 Contractor Red Flags Comparison

-Way below other estimates Cutting corners or bait-and-switch 🔴 High
+Way below other estimates Cutting corners or bait-and-switcr 🔴 High

-Door-to-door after storms Often "storm chasers" who disappear 🔴 High
+Door-to-door after storms Often "storm crasers" who disappear 🔴 High

 Pressuring for immediate decision Doesn't want you comparing prices 🟠 Medium-High